 Paul Sahre is a graphic designer who has operated his own independent practice, The Office of Paul Sahre, since 1997.
 He is a frequent visual contributor to The New York Times, has authored several books (including his recent Two-Dimensional Man: A Graphic Memoir, which he will be signing at the event), redesigned two of Canada’s largest magazines, built and destroyed a life-sized monster truck hearse for the band They Might Be Giants, and appeared in a '90s Winona Ryder film.

 Paul received his BFA and MFA from Kent State University and has taught graphic design at the School of Visual Arts for the past 13 years.

 He lectures extensively all over the world and is a member of Alliance Graphique Internationale.

 This event is free for reviewers and volunteers.

 A Cultural Institute of the University of North Florida

 333 North Laura Street

 Student Portfolio Review

 For an additional fee, you may elect to enter your portfolio into a judged competition, which takes place after the review.
-A panel of judges, including AIGA members representing all facets of the design community and the keynote speaker, will judge all the entries and narrow each category down to a winner and a runner-up (placings may be added or subtracted based on the number of entries).
+A panel of judges, including AIGA members representing all facets of the design community and the keynote speaker, will judge all the entries.
 Winners will be announced and prizes awarded at the end of the day.